 Similarly, Den Hollander also talked about passion on his website: “An angry man is a Feminazis’ worst nightmare, so she uses the traditional therapist trick of making a man feel ashamed of his anger.
 That’s how the term ‘white male rage’ originated.
 It’s been given a derogatory meaning by the Feminist Establishment to make men feel guilty for being angry, and, therefore, prevent them from acting on it.
 There’s nothing wrong with anger.
 Anger is a great motivator.”
 Author Natalia Sylvester also noted the similarities between Yoho’s passion and Den Hollander’s rage.

 When Representative Ocasio-Cortez correctly described Yoho’s statements on the house floor as full of excuses, she inspired Plascencia and Carillo, and many other Latinas who are subjects of violent speech to speak out.
 “I always say a public comment or post deserves a public response,” said Plascencia.
 “The more we say enough is enough and publicly denounce this behavior the less it will happen.
-Maybe not because men think it’s wrong but because they don’t want to be publicly shamed.”Contribute here!
+Maybe not because men think it’s wrong but because they don’t want to be publicly shamed.”Check out levels of giving and perks for supporting here.
+Your contribution, big or small, supports independent media when we need it the most!